 - Previous experience working in a First Nations community and/or organization is preferred.

-- Must successfully pass a Criminal Records Check.
+- Must be able to successfully pass a Criminal Records Check.

 SKILLS AND ABILITIES:

-- Knowledge of Tsleil-Waututh Nation culture and territory preferred.
+- Knowledge of Tsleil-Waututh Nation traditional territory an asset.

 - a) Physical Demands